About this book

 Not a narrative.
 Not an essay.
 Not a shopping list.
 Not a song.
 Not a diary.
 Not an etiquette manual.
 Not a confession.
 Not a prayer.
 Not a secret letter sent through the silent Palace hallways before dawn.
 Making a daybook of oblivion, A Pillow Book leads the reader on a darkly comic tour through the dim-lit valley of fitful sleep.
 The miscellaneous memoranda, minutiae, dreamscapes, and lists that comprise this book-length poem disclose a prismatic meditation on the price of privilege; the petty grievances of marriage, motherhood, art, and office politics; the indignities of age; and the putative properties of dreams, among other themes, set in the dead of winter in a Midwestern townhouse on the eve of the end of geohistory.
 Feather-light in its touch, quixotic in its turns, and resolutely deadpan in its delivery, A Pillow Book offers a twenty-first-century response to a thousand-year-old Japanese genre which resists, while slyly absorbing, all attempts to define it.

-SUZANNE BUFFAM’s first collection of poetry, Past Imperfect, won the Gerald Lampert Memorial Award for Poetry and was named a Book of the Year by the Globe and Mail.
-Her second collection of poetry, The Irrationalist, was a finalist for the Griffin Poetry Prize.
-Her work has appeared in international anthologies and publications, including Poetry, Jubilat, Denver Quarterly, Colorado Review, Books in Canada, and Breathing Fire: Canada’s New Poets; her poetry has been translated into French, German, Spanish, and Slovenian.
-She lives in Chicago.
+Suzanne Buffam’s first collection of poetry, Past Imperfect, won the Gerald Lampert Award.
+Her second collection of poetry, The Irrationalist, was named a finalist for the 2011 Griffin Poetry Prize.
+Her work has been translated into French, German, Spanish, and Slovenian.
+She teaches Creative Writing at the University of Chicago.